Form 8801 and the AMT credit: How to get your money back

 4. Business owners with depreciation differences.
 Businesses that placed substantial property in service and faced different depreciation rules for AMT versus regular tax may have generated AMT credits that are still carrying forward.

+Pull your old returns and identify every year you paid AMT.
+If Form 8801 has not appeared on your recent returns, check whether unclaimed carryforward credits exist from those years.
+The credit has no expiration date, so AMT paid a decade ago is still recoverable.
 The credit for prior year AMT exists to prevent double taxation from timing differences.
 If you paid AMT in prior years, you may have credits available that can reduce your current tax liability.

 Review your old returns.
-Identify years when you paid AMT and determine whether you have carryforward credits that were never fully utilized.
+Identify years when you paid AMT and determine whether you have carryforward credits that were never fully used.
 If Form 8801 has not been part of your recent tax returns, you may have credits waiting to be claimed.

 For business owners who paid significant AMT before the TCJA changes, this review can identify meaningful tax savings.
 The credits do not expire, so AMT paid a decade ago remains recoverable.
 You already paid this money once.
 Form 8801 helps you get some of it back.